Rust-GCC/gccrs/gcc/config/riscv/riscv.md

   [(set (pc) (label_ref (match_operand 0 "" "")))]
   ""
 {
-  /* Hopefully this does not happen often as this is going
+  /* Use the long form (AUIPC+JALR) if the jump distance exceeds 1 MiB,
+     or if the jump crosses section boundaries (e.g., from hot to cold section when -freorder-blocks-and-partition is used).
-     to clobber $ra and muck up the return stack predictors.  */ if (get_attr_length (insn) == 8)
+     Note: This clobbers $ra and mucks up the return stack predictors.  */ if (get_attr_length (insn) == 8)
     return "jump\t%l0,ra";